erickTornero/blog/content/posts/ambrl.md

 **2. Epistemic Uncertainty**:

-This uncertainty is given by the limitation of data, similar to a bayesian model.
-This is made by using a simple bootstrap of ensembles.
+This uncertainty is given by the limitation of data.
+Overconfidence in zones where there are not sufficient data-training points can be fatal for prediction, epistemic uncertainty tries to model this.
+The paper model this by using a simple bootstrap of ensembles.
 In **Fig. 4**, an example of two ensembles is shown (red and blue).
-In zones where there are data for training, two ensembles behaive very similar, but in zones where not, for example between the two markable zones of datapoints, each ensemble can take different behaivor, these differences represents an uncertainty due to the missing of data or *epistemic uncertainty*.
+In zones where there are data for training, the two ensembles behaive very similar, but in zones where not, for example between the two markable zones of datapoints, each ensemble can take different behaivor, these differences represents an uncertainty due to the missing of data or *epistemic uncertainty*.

-{{<figure src="https://ericktornero.github.io/blog/images/epistemic_unc.png" title="Figure 4, probabilistc Ensembles">}}
+{{<figure src="https://ericktornero.github.io/blog/images/epistemic_unc.png" caption="**Figure 7**, probabilistc Ensembles.
+Epistemic uncertainty can be seen in the center of the picture, where not data-training points appear, as a result different behaviour of the bootstrap ensembles exists.
+Aleatoric uncertainties can be seen in zones where there are many data-training points (Green) but still exits variance, proper of the environment.">}}

 #### Uncertainty propagation:

-Several methods exists for the propagation in next states, this paper uses **particle filter** method or known as a *Sequential Monte Carlo*,

-{{<figure src="https://ericktornero.github.io/blog/images/pipeline_handful.png" title="Figure 5, probabilistc Ensembles">}}
+{{<figure src="https://ericktornero.github.io/blog/images/pipeline_handful.png" caption="**Figure 8**, Pipeline.
+Algorithm uses both uncertainties previously presented for model the dynamics (left picture).
+These uncertainties is propagated through each sequence of trajectories by a particles system (center picture).
+The final reward for each timestep would the average of each particle at given index.
+MPC controller in this case Cross Entropy Method (CEM), propagate N candidates of sequences of horizon H, and evaluate the best one trajectory, then first action of best trajectory is taken.">}}

-{{<figure src="https://ericktornero.github.io/blog/images/algorithm_handful.png" title="Figure 6, probabilistc Ensembles">}}
+{{<figure src="https://ericktornero.github.io/blog/images/algorithm_handful.png" caption="**Figure 9**, Algorithm: PETS">}}

 <hr>
 ## Deep Dynamics Models for Learning Dexterous Manipulation